 Skip to content

-Sequence Mitigation custom rules
+Sequence mitigation custom rules

 API Shield sequence custom rules use the configured API Shield session identifier to track the order of requests a user has made and the time between requests, and makes them available via Cloudflare Rules.
 This allows you to write rules that match valid or invalid sequences.